Know everything about CAT 2023: Application Form, Registration Date, Admit Card, Exam Dates, Result

 - Section III: Quantitative Ability.
 Candidates will be allotted exactly 40 minutes for answering questions in each section and they will not be allowed to switch from one section to another while answering questions in a section.

-Common Aptitude Test (CAT) 2021 – Important dates and details
+Common Aptitude Test (CAT Exam 2023) – Important dates and details

 How to Apply for Common Aptitude Test (CAT) Exams – Process of Registration

-The registration process for CAT 2021 begins from the first week of August 2020.
+The registration process for CAT 2023 begins in the first week of August 2023.
 Visit https://iimcat.ac.in for online registration.
-Once the registration process is completed, the login details to fill the application form are sent via email.
+Once the registration process is completed, the login details to fill out the application form are sent via email.

-Once the candidate receives the login details, the application form can be filled.
+Once the candidate receives the login details, the application form can be filled out.
 The form requires details that include personal information, communication mode, educational qualification, scanned photograph, and signature.
 The application fee for general/OBC candidates is Rs.
 2200 and Rs.
 1100 for SC/ST/PWD candidates.

 As per the official eligibility criteria of CAT, the candidates for the exam should meet the following parameters –